Neonicotinoids Update – The Fight Is Not Over (2026)

 I’ve written several times about neonicotinoids, the insecticides that play a major role in the decline of bee colonies in the United States, potentially disrupting and even destroying the pollination cycle upon which our food supply is dependent.

-Yes, my friend, this is serious.
+Yes, my friends, this is serious.
 Very serious.

 Now, since we are entering the gardening season, it’s time for an update.

-Neonics, as they are commonly called, are a relatively new form of synthetic insecticide in use for about the last 20 years.
+Neonics, as they are commonly called, are a form of synthetic insecticide in use since the 1990s.
 They are a chemical family based on nicotine like that found in tobacco and nightshade plants like tomatoes, eggplants, potatoes and peppers.

-Neonics affect the central nervous system of insects, contributing to bee colony collapse disorder, and exposure is highly toxic to bees and almost always fatal to honey bees.
-Recent research shows that neonics are extremely toxic to wild bees and butterflies.
+Neonics permit the entire structure of plants treated with the chemicals, including the seed of most corn and soy crops.
+They affect the central nervous systems of insects, contributing to bee colony collapse disorder.
+Exposure is highly toxics to bees and almost always fatal to honeybees.
+Recent research shows neonics are extremely toxic to wild bees and butterflies and probably to many birds that eat insects.

-Two years ago, the US Environmental Protection Agency issued a “preliminary risk assessment” warning that a neonic called imidacloprid could be endangering bee colonies and issued a moratorium on licensing new neonic products, although there are already plenty on the market for home and commercial use.
+In 2023, the US Environmental Protection Agency issued a “preliminary risk assessment” warning that a neonics called could be endangering bee colonies.
+The EPA issued a moratorium on licensing new neonic products, although there are already plenty on the market for home and commercial use.
+A final EPA action could happen any day now – or never.

-In any case, my advice is to avoid neonics as insect control products and don’t buy plants that have been treated with neonics to avoid endangering your local bee colonies.
+In any case, my advice is to avoid neonics as insect control products (you can still buy them from many big box and small box stores and online).
+Don’t buy plants that have been treated with neonics to avoid endangering your local bee colonies.

 That’s why I’ve advocated against buying plants at these three chains as well as from supermarkets, which probably buy their plant stock from the same regional sources.

-I’m a plant addict and tend to buy way more than I need.
+I’m a plant addict and tend buy way more than I need.

 Buy local and ask a lot of questions!
 Most local growers make personal appearances at farmers markets.
 You can ask their policies and beware before buying.
 It’s also a good time to educate growers if they aren’t already educated about the dangers of neonics.

-And if you’re shopping at Lowe’s, Walmart or True Value, ask questions of the staff.
+And if you’re shopping at Lowe’s, Home Depot or Walmart, ask questions of the staff.
 I wouldn’t be surprised if they don’t know the answers, so please go up the food chain to the manager or even higher to express your concern and get correct answers.

 Other articles on Neonicotinoids from Kathleen: